-The faculty and staff involved in the Maritime Studies program bring together their varied expertise to provide exciting and innovative approaches to teaching students about our maritime focus.
-The team includes:
+The faculty and staff involved in the Maritime Studies Program bring together their varied expertise to provide exciting and innovative approaches to teaching students with our maritime focus.

 Associate Professor of English